Should You Borrow Money from Your Friends?

 Apply for a Loan

-Your friendship is priceless!
-So, don’t let something like a loan ruin it.
+Your friendship is priceless—don’t let a loan put it at risk.

 Thank you!